 Namely, it is how drugs, both over-the-counter medications as well as pharmaceutical drugs, interact deleteriously with each other (drug-drug interactions), resulting in heightened toxicity and consequent damage to the human body.

-It is how medical drugs detrimentally interact with essential nutrients of the human body, also referred to as drug-nutrient interactions, thereby inducing systemic harm.
+It is how medical medications detrimentally interact with essential nutrients of the human body, also referred to as drug-nutrient interactions, thereby inducing systemic harm.

 Most people know that practically all drugs have serious side effects.